OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

    are loaded as text files.
 -  *Save* - Saves the class.
 -  *Save As* - Save as the class.
+-  *Save Total* - Saves the class and all the classes it uses in a single file.
+The class and its dependencies can only be loaded later by using the *loadFile()* API function in a script.
+Allows third parties to reproduce an issue with a class without worrying about library dependencies.
 -  *Import*
   -  *FMU* - Imports the FMU.
   -  *FMU Model Description* - Imports the FMU model description.